innocenzi/laravel-vue-lang/readme.md

 # Localization for Vue and Laravel

+This package allows to easily setup localization with a Laravel application using Vue.
+It is based on [`Lang.js`](https://github.com/rmariuzzo/Lang.js/).

 ## Installation

 ```console
 $ yarn add laravel-vue-lang
 ```

-## With the Laravel Mix extension
+### With the Laravel Mix extension

 This package ships with a Laravel Mix extension.
 You can include it and call `.lang()` on Mix.
-If for some reason your localization files are not in `resources/lang`, you can pass a string in `.lang()`: `mix.lang('resources/translations')`.
+If for some reason your localization files are not in `resources/lang`, you can pass its path as a parameter.

 Your `webpack.mix.js` should look like that: